OmkarAgnihotri/bookfarm/README.md

 Requests
 # Features/Description
 Exchange books with piers
-Books are dynamically added to database as you search by scraping AMAZON
+Books are dynamically added to database as you search, by scraping AMAZON